-- The Incident Commander or his/her designee in consultation with the Director of Emergency Mangement, the Assistant Director of Marketing and Communications and Director of Campus Safety (if available) should determine whether subsequent messages should be sent via CSC ALERT to the college community.
+- The responding agencies’ Incident Commander or his/her designee in consultation with the Director of Emergency Mangement, the Assistant Director of Marketing and Communications and Director of Campus Safety (if available) should determine whether subsequent messages should be sent via CSC ALERT to the college community.

 - When the emergency situation has been resolved and order is restored, a message will be sent to the community indicating that the emergency has ended.
 The agency responsible for managing the incident (as defined by state statute) would notify Campus Safety of the “all clear.”
 The message to the campus community would be sent by the Omnilert administrator who sent the original message or by college communications.

 Additional messages may need to be sent to the college community with specific instructions or clarification of issues in the aftermath of an emergency situation.
 The CSC ALERT administrators should determine whether to use CSC ALERT or another less urgent communications vehicle depending on the level of urgency.

 CSC ALERT Testing/Maintenance

 The Emergency Notification System will be tested periodically to ensure it is in good working order in case of an actual emergency or an emergency drill.

-- When the test begins, the Office of College Communications will send a message indicating that the system is being tested using the procedure described above.
+- When the test begins, the Office of Marketing and Communications will send a message indicating that the system is being tested using the procedure described above.

 - At the conclusion of the test, an e-mail will be sent to Colby-Sawyer College faculty, staff and students advising them that the test is concluded and any further emergency notifications should be considered real.

 The following individuals are authorized to request a test of the system: